Greece Athena High School principal tests positive for COVID19, shares her story

 Greece, N.Y.
 (WROC) — Kelly Flagler said she couldn’t believe it when her doctors recommended she get tested for COVID19.

 “Within 24 hours, the runny nose continued, and by Friday evening when I came home I just laid on the couch.
 Spiked a fever of 102.
 And was really not able to like get off the couch.
-I was just incredibly fatigued,” said Flagler, the school principal at Greece Athena High School.
+I was just incredibly fatigued,” Flagler said.

 Flagler said her COVID19 symptoms were mild.
 She had a dry cough, fever, and gastrointestinal issues.
 She describes her symptoms as similar to those that would come with a bad case of the flu.